 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 First things first.
 When a defendant feels that he/she has been wronged by the criminal justice system, he/she has a Constitutional right to file an appeal.
-An “appeal” is a request for a higher court (that is, an appellate court) to examine what happened in a lower court (that is, the superior court, oftentimes referred to as the trial court) to see if mistakes occurred in the lower court.
+An “appeal” is a request for a higher court (that is, an appellate court) to examine what happened in a lower court (that is, the superior court, oftentimes referred to as the trial court or district court) to see if mistakes occurred in the lower court.

 An appeal is not a new trial.
 This means that the appellate court does not

 - retry the case, or

 Instead, the appellate court reviews the lower court’s proceedings and judicial rulings to determine if there were legal errors that substantially affected the rights of either party.

 The party appealing…which is typically the defendant…is referred to as the “appellant”.
 The party opposing the appeal…which is usually the prosecution…is referred to as the “respondent”.
 These are the only two parties that may file for an appeal.
 This means that friends or family members cannot appeal on behalf of another…unless they are an attorney acting on behalf of the defendant.

 Appeals may fail based on the “harmless error” doctrine

 It’s not enough for the appellate court to determine that there was a legal error.
 In order for the court to overturn or reverse the error, it must also conclude that the error “prejudiced” one of the parties.
 “Prejudice” is shown when there is a reasonable probability that the legal error made a difference in the outcome of the case.
 Let’s consider an example: